manuc66/ImgTagFanOut/README.md

 4. **Share with Ease**: Share the subdirectories with friends, family, or colleagues, ensuring they receive the images relevant to them.

 ImgTagFanOut simplifies image management, making it a breeze to sort, organize, and distribute your image collection.
 Try it today and take control of your images like never before!

+## Supported Image Formats

+ImgTagFanOut supports the following image formats: ".jpeg", ".jpg", ".png", ".gif", ".webp", ".bmp".
+These formats are supported for image tagging, organization, and sharing.

+## Supported language

+The application has been translated in the following languages:
+- French
+- English

+## Supported Operating system

+Thanks to dotnet and [Avalonia](https://www.avaloniaui.net/) this application is running on :
+- Windows (Installer provided as artefact in the build)
+- Linux

+MacOs should work as well but has never been tested.

 ## License